 Alicante is on the Costa Blanca, on the southeastern coast of Spain.
 It’s just a 2-hour flight from the UK and there are plenty of cheap flights via airlines such as Ryanair, Easyjet and Flybe so a holiday to Alicante doesn’t have to cost the earth.

 We’ve visited Alicante many times over the last 10 years and we now live just 40 minutes south of the city.
-There are lots of places to visit in the wider province including theme parks and safari parks, but there are also loads of great things to do in the city itself.
-I’ve listed 5 fun things to do in Alicante if you are thinking of heading to this great city on your next holiday…
+Here I’ve listed 11 things to do in Alicante if you’re thinking of heading to this great city on your next holiday…

 If you visit Alicante you can’t leave before you have spent a few hours at the castle to learn about the history of Alicante and see some amazing views.
 Perched on top of the hill overlooking the city, the beach and the port, Santa Bárbara Castle is the main tourist attraction in Alicante and dates back to the 9th century when the city was under Muslim control.

 Directly opposite the beach is the entrance to a tunnel leading to a lift that will take you to the top of the castle.
 If you walk up the road to the main entrance it will take ages and I don’t advise it if you visit in hot weather!
-It’s around €2 per person to take the lift but entry to the castle is free so it’s worth the small fee to avoid a long walk.
+It’s around €2 per person to take the lift up (free to come back down) and entry to the castle is free so it’s worth the small fee to avoid a long walk.

 At the top, you can walk around the castle, enter various rooms and learn a lot about the history of the castle.
 There are so many things to see in Alicante and you can view many of them from the top of Santa Bárbara Castle.
 There’s also a restaurant and cafe so you can rest your legs and recover from the heat.